frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

   </div>
 </div>

 In this exercise you made your first gearbox.
-In doing so, you also used part configurations - which are a powerful tool that allows for variations of the same part.
+In doing so, you also used part configurations - a powerful tool that allows for variations of the same part.
 The gears that you inserted from MKCad were configurable - you were able to easily change the tooth count of the gear without needing to inserting a new component.

 ### Exercise 2: Two Stage Gearbox